DeliceLydia/DeliceLydia/README.md

 # Hello, i am Lydia 👋

-I'm a Full-Stack Web Developer who is open to new job Opportunities!
+I'm a Full-Stack Web Developer who is open to new job opportunities!
 I enjoy writing clean and expressive code.
 It is always my pleasure to figure out where to improve.

 ## My Portfolio